GeoSensorWebLab/polarmap.js/README.markdown

 Does not include support for projection switching.

+## Loading EPSG Definitions

+See [examples/epsg-loading](examples/epsg-loading) for loading EPSG proj4 definitions into Proj4js from a remote JSON file.
+Could easily be modified to load from a web service that returns EPSG proj4 definitions.

 ## Development

 To run a local webserver for testing the app, you can use a one-line Ruby command to run on port 3000: